Police reveal where Daniel Khalife disappeared after Wandsworth prison escape

 “It’s important that we remember we have some of the best military in the world here in the UK and he was a trained soldier.
 So, ultimately, he has skills that perhaps some sections of the public don’t have and I am really keen that we are using everything in our means to find him.”

-Asked about whether Daniel Khalife had been helped to escape and if he had access to money, Commander Dominic Murphy said this forms part of the Metropolitan Police investigation, adding: “He’s out in the open now, so who’s to say whether he has money available to him now, but that’s part of our inquiry and what we’re trying to understand.
+Asked about whether Daniel Khalife had been helped to escape and if he had access to money, Commander Murphy added: “He’s out in the open now, so who’s to say whether he has money available to him now, but that’s part of our inquiry and what we’re trying to understand.

 “He’s a very resourceful individual, clearly, and our experience of him shows that, so nothing is off the table with him at the moment.”